Xilinx/inference-server/docs/metrics.rst

 Metrics
 =======

-Xilinx Inference Server exposes metrics using `Prometheus <https://prometheus.io/>`__ and they allow users to check Xilinx Inference Server's state in real-time.
+AMD Inference Server exposes metrics using `Prometheus <https://prometheus.io/>`__ and they allow users to check AMD Inference Server's state in real-time.

 Quickstart
 ----------